Basic Attacks

 Jumping Attacks

 An attack performed while jumping in the air by inputting 1, 2, or 3/4 (punches and kick respectively).
 All basic jump attacks hit Overhead on the way down but will hit Mid if performed on the way up.
 Jump attacks are very plus on both hit & block, as well as having many active frames making them useful as meaty buttons.
 Jump attacks will jail the opponent on both hit and block due to their frame advantage, making it impossible for the opponent to perform any offensive or defensive action after blocking an initial jump-in attack (except to continue their blocking).
 Any follow-up attack/string with a fast enough startup dialed in immediately upon landing a jump-in punch of either kind will link into a kombo.
 Jump attacks can also be special cancelled on hit, block, or whiff.
-If a jump attack is Up Blocked however, it becomes universally punishable and cannot be special cancelled.
+Up Block will cause all basic jump attacks to become universally punishable and will disable them from being special-cancelled or followed up.

 Aerial Kombos